xybruceliu/thought-kit/thoughtfulLM/frontend/README.md

 ## Architecture Overview

-The application follows a layered architecture with clear separation of concerns:
+The application follows a clean, layered architecture with clear separation of concerns:

 1. **Data Layer**: Manages the application data
    - `thoughtStore.ts`: Manages thought content and properties